AMC-CBN/FNF_OPEN_REPO/README.md

-# FNF Open
+# FNF Open Repo

-**FNF Open** is a lightweight, modular Python library for preprocessing hip radiographs and classifying femoral neck fractures (FNF) from AP and lateral views.
+**FNF Open Repo** is a lightweight, modular Python library for preprocessing hip radiographs and classifying femoral neck fractures (FNF) from AP and lateral views.
 It extracts the reusable components from the original research notebooks and exposes them as a clear, tested API together with simple command‑line tools.